MrCactusLD/pytube-master/README.md

   </p>
 </div>

+### THIS IS AN EDITED VERSION OF PYTUBE WITH FEW FIXES
+In no way shape or form, do I own this code.
+This is repository is simply for personal use for easier setup.

 ### Actively soliciting contributors!

 Have ideas for how pytube can be improved?
 Feel free to open an issue or a pull request!